DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-24-merging-the-personal-statement.md

 #alt: "Screenshot of the personal statement page, with guidance text and a text box."

 ---
-#![Screenshot of the personal statement page, with guidance text and a text box.']
-#(apply-for-teacher-training/merged-personal-statement.png)

 Previously, the personal statement had two sections on the application form: ‘Why you want to teach’ (600 words) and ‘Your suitability to teach a subject or age group’ (400 words).